Business License Information

 The City of Wilsonville City Code 7.300 requires all businesses located in or working in the city limits to obtain a City of Wilsonville business license prior to operating a business.
 This also applies to home based businesses and door to door solicitation permits.

 You can download the application here or come to the Finance Department located on the second floor of City Hall.
-You can also call 503-570-1586 to request an application to be mailed to you.
+If you would like an application mailed to you please call Margie or Shelly to request an application.

 Please mail your completed Business License application with a check to City of Wilsonville, Business Licence Department, 29799 SW Town Center Loop E., Wilsonville, OR 97070.